 - To be able to correct inaccurate or incomplete information

-- Ensure all suppliers that store or collect data are compliant with the GDPR eg: have double opt ins in place
+- Ensure all suppliers that store or collect data are compliant with the GDPR eg: have unambiguous opt ins in place

 - Any data they collect is double opt in